wundertax/javascript-kata/README.md

    2. Functionality.
    3. UI/UX.

 4. This is a real world situation.
 You are allowed to consult the Internet, use every library you want, call a friend...
+   **BUT you're NOT allowed to:**
-   **BUT:** You are NOT allowed to do pair programming.
+      * do pair programming
-   **AND:** If you have already done this kata before to have a look at your previous implementation.
+      * have a look at your previous implementation of this kata if you've done it before

 5. Given resources:
    * [`authors.csv`](data/authors.csv): Contains authors with its `email`, `firstName` and `lastName`.